-Study links lower emotional intelligence to prejudiced, right-wing views
+Lower emotional intelligence linked to prejudiced, right-wing views, study finds

 The study is among the first to explore the relationship between emotional abilities, political ideologies, and prejudice.